menacit/logging_course/13-course_recap.md

 collection and centralized parsing.

-**Index-time parsing** helps query performance, but increases onboarding and storage costs.
+**Index-time parsing** helps query performance, but increases onboarding and storage costs\*.

 **Search-time parsing** adds a per-query cost but increases flexibility and